paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning Pub.
 L. 104–1, Jan.
 23, 1995, 109 Stat.
-3, as amended, which is classified principally to this chapter.
+3, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1301 of this title](./chapter-024-congressional-accountability.md#section-1301) and Tables.

 #### Effective Date of 2018 Amendment
-Amendment of section by Pub.
+Amendment by Pub.
 L. 115–397 effective upon expiration of the 180-day period beginning on Dec.
 21, 2018, with provisions for effect on pending proceedings, see section 401 of Pub.
 L. 115–397, set out as a note under [section 1301 of this title](./chapter-024-congressional-accountability.md#section-1301).